pryv/dev-site/source/roadmap.md

 # Future releases

 - **Custom auth step to verify access tokens**
-- **Pryv Explorer**: Web application to explore and manage data on the Pryv.io web service
+- **Pryv Explorer**: Web application to explore and manage data on your Pryv.io platform
 - **System streams to handle profile data**
 - **Indexable fields at user account creation** (other than username and email)
 - **Open Pryv.io image for [Exoscale market](https://www.exoscale.com/marketplace/)**
 - **HL7-FIHR bridge**: Convertor between Pryv.io events and FHIR data types
-- **Pryv.io certificates auto-renewal**: Implement automatic SSL certification renewal
+- **Pryv.io certificates auto-renewal**: Automatic SSL certification renewal
-- **Data integrity in Pryv.io**

 # Released

 ## 12.08.2020 - Admin panel for Pryv.io <span onclick="location='/concepts/#entreprise-license-open-source-license'" class="entreprise-tag"><span title="Entreprise License Only" class="label">Y</span></span>

 We have released a web application for your Pryv.io platform administration.
-It allows you to monitor all platform-related settings and manage users of your platform.
+It allows you to manage the platform settings of your platform.
 Contact us directly if you wish to get your admin panel for Pryv.io!

-## 05.08.2020 - New change-password.html page
+## 05.08.2020 - Change-password.html page

-Our new "change-password" web page allows you to change your password to your Pryv.io account.
-You can find the code for the authentication app in our [Github repository](https://github.com/pryv/app-web-auth3) that you can customize for your own authentication process.
+The additional "change-password.html" page has been published among our [template web pages](https://github.com/pryv/app-web-auth3) to register, authenticate and allow password modification for your app users.

+You can discover the authentication process for your Open Pryv.io platform in our [video tutorial](https://youtu.be/MfGTAgXr2WI). and fork our [Github repository](https://github.com/pryv/app-web-auth3/fork) to customize it.

 ## 31.07.2020 - Develop your iOS applications with Pryv.io